8 Circuit Studios plans token sale to build blockchain-based Metaverse

 The company will hold a token sale for the cryptocurrency, 8 Bit Token, and launch other blockchain-integrated products in the coming weeks.
 Blockchain is a decentralized ledger that can verify the uniqueness of digital items.
 That means that users will be able to lay claim to the items that they own and transfer them from one virtual world to another.
 That’s one of the requirements of the envisioned Metaverse, which is like a collection of interconnected worlds that share a common foundation for commerce.

-8 Circuit Studios (named after a theory about the human nervous system) in Seattle has a lot of veterans from games, and it hopes to develop a new ecosystem where all participants — gamers, developers and publishers — could collaborate and work together to bring about the Metaverse sooner than we might think is possible.
+8 Circuit Studios (named after a theory about the human nervous system) in Seattle has a lot of veterans from games, and it hopes to develop a new ecosystem where all participants — gamers, developers and publishers — could collaborate to bring about the Metaverse sooner than we might think is possible.

 The company said it will be using blockchain technology in new ways — offering additional features beyond basic currencies that developers can integrate into their games — to create living, breathing economies and virtual worlds that players can not just explore, but exist within, and move between.